Platform API Endpoint: Procure And Send Purchase Order To Supplier

 No, the endpoint will not be able to process a purchase order and convert it into a supplier's sales order if one or more product lines in the purchase order cannot be mapped or priced to supplier's product.
 This ensures that supplier organisations only receive accurate and fully qualified orders, allowing for full automation in receiving the order and dispatching the ordered goods and services.

-When calling the endpoint and a Product Not Mapped or Product Price Not Found error occurs, what should my software do?
+When calling the endpoint and a Product Not Mapped (matched to a supplier's product) or Product Price Not Found error occurs, what should my software do?

 If your software calls the endpoint and it returns either SERVER_ERROR_ORDER_PRODUCT_NOT_MAPPED, SERVER_ERROR_ORDER_MAPPED_PRODUCT_STOCK_NOT_AVAILABLE or SERVER_ERROR_ORDER_MAPPED_PRODUCT_PRICE_NOT_FOUND result codes then it indicates that no product from the supplier organisation was able to found, priced, in stock, or able to be purchased.
 When this occurs there are a number of options that your software could do.
 The simplest option would be to raise the error with the person who is in charge of purchasing and advise them of errors with the lines.
 That person could then do the following:

 - Enter a different product code to match the supplier's product.

 - Choose a different product to purchase off the supplier.

 - Remove the line from the purchase order and choose not to purchase the product.